What is the Debt Ratio?

 The following groups use this ratio:

 This ratio is useful to management as they can take the decisions of expansion or contraction considering the debt ratio.
 If the existing ratio is already high then they will avoid taking more debt from the market for expansion plans and arrange other sources of funds.
 On the contrary, if the debt ratio is low, this depicts that the existing level of assets is sufficient as compared to debt.
-In such a situation, the top management can think of adding more debt in the capital structure.
+In such a situation, the top management can think of adding more debt to the capital structure.

 Investors can check the existing debt ratio before investing in any firm.
 With the help of this ratio, an investor can easily find out the position of the firm whether they can pay back their debts or obligations.
 If this ratio is high, it depicts that they don’t have sufficient assets to pay back their debts.
 In such a scenario, an investor might avoid investing in such a company.